Open Level Clinical or

 on assigned workload.

-- Tenured/Tenure Track: Doctoral degree in public health or
+- Tenured/Tenure Track: Doctoral degree in public health, health

 - Clinical track: 1) Doctorate or 2) Masters and 7+ years of